gongahkia/personal-wiki/SQL.md

-    -- DISTINCT => show unique entries only with no duplicates -- ORDER BY => sorts values by their title (case-sensitive) -- COUNT() => returns the count of whatever field specified within brackets -- JOIN => combines rows from two or more tables based on a related column between them -- INNER JOIN => selects only matched rows in both tables -- LEFT JOIN => selects all rows from left table and matched rows from right table -- RIGHT JOIN => selects all rows from right table and matched rows from left table -- FULL JOIN => selects all rows from left or right table as long as there is a match in either -- ON => specifies a predicate for the JOIN clause
+    -- DISTINCT => show unique entries only with no duplicates -- ORDER BY => sorts values by their title (case-sensitive) -- COUNT() => returns the count of whatever field specified within brackets -- COUNT(DISTINCT) => returns the count of unique fields specified within brackets after DISTINCT -- JOIN => combines rows from two or more tables based on a related column between them -- INNER JOIN => selects only matched rows in both tables -- LEFT JOIN => selects all rows from left table and matched rows from right table -- RIGHT JOIN => selects all rows from right table and matched rows from left table -- FULL JOIN => selects all rows from left or right table as long as there is a match in either -- ON => specifies a predicate for the JOIN clause -- MIN => finds the lowest value of the column
+    -- MAX => finds the highest value of the column
+    -- AVG => finds average value of the column

 SELECT * FROM employees; -- select all rows and columns from parklaneCaiFan database's employees table SELECT working_hrs, employee_name FROM employees; -- select only the working_hrs and employee_name column from employees table